Saturday, 31 December 2022

 * I did arrive on time and got straight on a low level train; James picked me up from the station and I was in the house just after 6.30 p.m.
 I felt as if I had ridden home on the crest of the wave of weather delays and train strikes!

-Saturday 10 December 2022
+Saturday, 10 December 2022

 Train to Manchester

 I’m blogging on the train to Manchester, on the way to see David and Chanel for the weekend.
 I left Glasgow in the frozen darkness early this morning, but here in the Lake District it is sunny and very pretty on the trans-Pennine express.
 The fields are frosty, glistening in the sunshine.
 It has been a social and Christmassy week.
 On Wednesday James and Gordon spent the afternoon at the Brew School at Innes & Gunn in Ashton Lane, where they had a fun time.
 We had a coffee in Byres Road first, and when the boys went to make their beer I had a wander round the shops before heading home.
 Then on Thursday I had lunch with Ally W which was lovely, I was hearing all about her exciting plans for South Africa in the new year.
-We ate in a new wee café in Dunbarton Road called Derby and the waitresses were really friendly although they managed to get both of our orders spectacularly wrong!
+We ate in a new wee café in Dumbarton Road called Derby and the waitresses were really friendly although they managed to get both of our orders spectacularly wrong!
 They were very apologetic (in fact they wouldn’t stop apologising!) and gave us free coffee.
-I still can’t drive of course but it was very easy to get to Ally’s by direct train from Cambuslang to Exhibition Centre.
+I still can’t drive of course due to my plaster cast but it was very easy to get to Ally’s by direct train from Cambuslang to Exhibition Centre.

 I found myself on the train again last night as I travelled to Christine’s Choir Christmas concert in Kilmarnock.
 Gerry picked me up from Dunlop Station and drove me the rest of the way.
 I haven’t been to the concert since before Covid and it was lovely to attend it again.
 There were many familiar carols and a few that were new to me, a good mix.
 Gerry and Christine very kindly insisted on driving me all the way home afterwards which was very much out of their way but was great for me to get home in time for a nice early night, ready for my early start this morning.